 FREN 311 (3-3-0) French Conversation I: A course focusing on increasing fluency in conversational French.
 Laboratory practice required.
+Prerequisite: FREN 212

 FREN 312 (3-3-0) French Conversation II: Conversation and Composition: A course focusing on developing the level of proficiency in the basic language skills necessary to complete advanced courses taught exclusively in French.
+Prerequisite: FREN 311

 FREN 321 (3-3-0) French Civilization and Culture: A study of the civilization, culture, and history of French speaking peoples, with attention given to the life, customs, philosophy, art, music, and general patterns of culture.
 Taught exclusively in French.
+Prerequisite: FREN 212

 FREN 322 (3-3-0) Survey of French Literature I: A study of representative French literary works from earliest times to 1800.
 Taught exclusively in French.
+Prerequisite: FREN 321

 FREN 331 (3-3-0) Survey of French Literature II: A study of representative French literary works of the nineteenth and twentieth centuries.
 Taught exclusively in French.
+Prerequisite: FREN 321

 FSCN 322 (3-3-0) Fire Investigations: A course intended to provide the student with advanced technical knowledge on rules of law, fire scene analysis, fire behavior, evidence collection and preservation, scene documentation, case preparation and testifying.
+Open to Fire and Emergency Services Administration majors only.